Close Button Icon

 Understanding that the upfront cost is a significant barrier, Campbell says Plico is disrupting the industry in helping people affording a solar + battery system.

 “We live in the sunniest capital city in Australia, we should all be able to benefit from solar and battery technology.
 With the Plico model, everyone can now generate, store and access their own sustainable energy.
-You won’t have to worry if there is a blackout, or if the State Government threaten to switch off panels because the grid can’t cope,” he said.
+You won’t have to worry if there is a blackout,” he said.

 “Our reason for being is to help people use renewable energy, because it’s good for the planet, it’s affordable, and you can pay less for your energy.
 We have introduced a different membership model so households can access a solar + battery system without the big upfront cost,” he said.